feliciazhang/zebra-puzzle/README.md

 NICE TO DO
 - add greater than/less than clue type
 - update vocations puzzle input to use the new type
-- update alt fxn to be more general and replace new type too

 ## Directory structure (sarah)